IDEOorg/steps-bot/README.md

 - `git push heroku master`
 - Now your bot server should be operational.
 2. You need to set the environment variables in Heroku (Heroku doesn't read .env files).
 You can do that with the following url, substituting `YOUR_APP_NAME` with your app's name. https://dashboard.heroku.com/apps/YOUR_APP_NAME/settings.
 You should see a Config Vars section.
 Set the environment variables.
+3. If you haven't already, make sure Twilio and Facebook have webhooks that point to your server.
+[More info in the Twilio Config / Facebook Config section of the docs.](https://docs.google.com/presentation/d/1TDnPto_Cl4piWOrG6cf-_XmdVNg-Aqdwp1QLzIyLqos/edit?usp=sharing)
-3. To test if it's working, text the Twilio phone number `START`.
+4. To test if it's working, text the Twilio phone number `START`.
 You should receive this message `Sorry, we didn't recognize the phone number you sent this from.
 If you believe this is a mistake, contact your coach.` If you didn't receive that message, check your environment variable credentials in Heroku (specifically for Twilio and BOT_URL).
-4. Create a new user in either https://steps-staging.herokuapp.com or your own Admin staging server (whichever you chose earlier in the *.env file* section).
+5. Create a new user in either https://steps-staging.herokuapp.com or your own Admin staging server (whichever you chose earlier in the *.env file* section).
-5. Text the Twilio phone number `START`.
+6. Text the Twilio phone number `START`.
 You should receive the following message `Hi <get username>!
 I'm Roo, your financial coaching assistant.
 I’m here to help you complete the work plan...` If you didn't check the API_URL, OAUTH_ACCESS_TOKEN environment variables.
-6. You're all setup now!
+7. You're all setup now!

 # Testing
 The tests in the /tests folder are designed only to work with the IDEO.org database (it runs API calls looking for specific users).
 You can use `tests/e2e.test.js` and `testdata.json` as a sample for how to structure your own tests with your own database.